Robert214-sudo/Titanic-Disaster/README.md

 ##  Ethical Considerations in Using Predictive Models for Survival Prediction

-The use of predictive models in life-or-death scenarios—such as survival prediction in disasters raises important ethical considerations.
+The use of predictive models in life or death scenarios—such as survival prediction in disasters raises important ethical considerations.
 Although the Titanic dataset is a historical case used for educational purposes, it mimics real-world decision-making where predictive algorithms may be used in fields like healthcare, disaster response, or criminal justice.
 This section highlights potential limitations, risks and biases associated with survival prediction models, especially when applied beyond academic use.

 ### Potential Negative Impacts of the Model